okeefo/music-catalog-dbv2-fe/README.md

 ### Part 1: Music Catalog Management (https://github.com/okeefo/music-catalogue)

-A Python and Qt-based application for managing music files on the filesystem, with two primary functions:
+A Python and QT-based application for managing music files on the filesystem, with two primary functions:
 - **Track Splitting and Tagging:** Takes a vinyl record recording file, splits it into individual tracks, and tags each track with information from Discogs (title, artist, genre, etc.).
-- **File System Browser:** Features dual tree views for easy file movement and copying, with options to retag or play files.
+- **File System Browser:** Features dual tree views for easy file movement and copying, with options to re tag or play files.
 Uses Mp3TagEditor for in-depth tag editing.

 ### Part 2: Backend Music Catalog Database (https://github.com/okeefo/music-catalog-dbv2-be)